 It is about looking good no?

 Most of us want to lose weight so we look better.
 Dance will improve your posture and your movement.
-That will mean that regardless of whether you lose weight or not, you will look better when you dance.
+That will mean that as well as losing weight, you will also look better because of the dancers posture you will now have.

 But health is important.

 Dance, by building muscle, providing cardio exercise and improving posture, will provide health benefits that will augment the benefits that come from losing weight.
+You can expect grater bone density, grater movement of joints and health from better poise.
 Dance is thus an ideal part of any weight loss program.

 Just feeling better.

-Weight loss, but improving health and appearance, makes us feel better.
+Weight loss, buy improving health and appearance, makes us feel better.
 If you are looking for that general sense of wellness, then dance is again ideal.
-The social nature or it, it’s opportunity to learn, the endorphins from the activity and its sense of fun, all contribute to make dance an ideal hobby for those simply wanting to feel better.
+The social nature of it, it’s opportunity to learn, the endorphins from the activity and its sense of fun, all combine to make dance an ideal hobby for those simply wanting to feel better.
 When you feel better, weight loss becomes easier too.

 Based on the above, dance is indeed going to help with weight loss.
-Considering how dance is social and fun, it makes it more enticing than many forms of exercise.
-You are more likely to stick at this than you are at other forms of exercise.
-However, it is also offers benefits beyond that and that augment the benefits of weight loss.
+Considering how dance is social and fun, it makes it more enticing than many other forms of exercise.
+So, you are much more likely to stick at dance than you are at the alternatives.
+However, dance also offers benefits beyond weight loss.
+Benefits that augment the effects of weight loss.